YuyaKiri/todoapp/README.md

 * Yuya Kiri

-Please access "ToDo App" as downloading files and running a program on your local host.
+Please access "https://kiri-todoapp.herokuapp.com/" as downloading files and running a program on your local host.

 Thank you!